hjpunzalan/toastmaster/README.md

 Thinking about the user pagination, I had to consider redirecting when adding or deleting comments.
 Routing invalid page routes by query through location.search from react router was troublesome.
 There may have been a simpler way such as using params but this was a challenge which I was happy to take.
 Any invalid page query are now to be redirected.

+The page buttons also only shows when there are three or more comments.
+I've chosen this design because of simplicity as that I am not expecting many comments per post (20 members).

+I am hoping to implement sticky post, search functionality, pagination in discussion and protected routes in the near future.